The Classification of Australian Coin Types

 The Australian mints had already changed dates on dies for Imperial gold coins, but it was not until the 1924 issues that the Melbourne Mint 'officially' attempted this process on Australian Commonwealth coins when it added a '4' to the dies of all the copper and silver denominations.
 This proved not to be always a straightforward operation and in some years overdates sometimes resulted when the original figure was not completely removed from the hub and traces of it showed through around the new date on subsequent dies.

-Traditionally the London Mint did not mark its own production when striking coins, but usually added mint marks to the working or master dies provided to its branch mints or private mints which it sub-contracted to complete orders.
-By 1919, it was anticipated that the branch mints in Australia were now capable of striking its entire coinage, and so the dies provided to Sydney (halfpenny) and Melbourne (penny) bore no identifiable mint marks.
+Traditionally the London Mint did not mark its own production when striking coins, but usually added mint marks to the working or master dies provided to its branch mints or private mints which it sub-contracted to complete coin orders.
+However, by 1919 it was decided that the branch mints in Australia were now capable of striking its entire coinage, and so the dies provided to Sydney (halfpenny) and Melbourne (penny) bore no identifiable mint marks.
 Consequently in 1919, the Melbourne Mint, which was regarded as Australia's senior mint produced its first pennies on un-marked working dies provided by the London Mint, ie the 1919 'Plain' Penny, while Sydney struck the halfpennies also on un-marked dies.

 The Melbourne Mint soon exhausted its supply of dies and as an emergency measure decided to use a pair of working dies to produce a master hub and then a master die from which it derived a further supply of working dies.
 This accounts for the later production of pennies bearing a small dot below the bottom reverse scroll, ie the 1919 //.
 Penny, a mark to distinguish the additional work on the dies claimed by the Melbourne Mint.
 Melbourne had been striking all the silver coin denominations since 1916 on dies supplied by London with an 'M' mint mark, but the application of a dot to the 1919 Penny reverse die was the first time in the Commonwealth series that the Melbourne Mint had sought to distinguish the production of coins from dies to which it laid some claim.
-Whether by need or design, it is also apparent that during the process of producing a hub and then a master die from a working die, the Melbourne Mint added its own distinctive flourish to the fine detail on the reverse legend.
+It is also apparent that during the process of producing a hub and consequently a master die from a used working die, the Melbourne Mint needed to tidy up the fine detail on the reverse legend adding its own distinctive flourish.
 The altered legend, which can show either strong or slight curvature to the base of the letters, appears on some penny and halfpenny dates during the 1920s and 1930s and is noted in the coin types in the Benchmark Catalogue by an 'm' after the original source die.
 For example, 'Bm' (indicating a Birmingham die altered by the Melbourne Mint).
 From 1919 onwards, there is also some evidence that the Melbourne Mint also worked on the obverse dies, as in some years slight curving of the letters in the legend can be observed.
-These small changes to the obverse dies have not been recognised, because, unlike the dated reverse dies that quickly became obsolete, obverse dies could be used over a long period making them very difficult to classify.
+These small changes to the obverse dies have not been catalogued, because unlike the dated reverse dies that quickly became obsolete, obverse dies could be used over a long period making them very difficult to classify.

 In July 1920, the Melbourne Mint sent three pairs of 1919-dated working dies to the Sydney Mint so it could prepare for the ceremonial striking of its first penny in October of that year.
 These were experimental dies that were lightly used to test the presses for the 1920 Penny production and the reverses were marked with an additional dot above the top scroll to distinguish their production from the Melbourne minted 1919 //.
 Penny.
 The obverse dies were of the English type, the only ones held by Melbourne at the time.
 The 1919 .//.
 Penny that resulted is a scarce coin with perhaps a mintage of around 25,000 and marks the first 'unofficial' Sydney-struck penny.
 Records show that the 1919 .//. reverse dies were destroyed in 1924.